bitshifter/bitshifter.github.io/_posts/2017-12-04-rust-bench-simd.md

 Micro-benchmarks are hard.
 Even when they're testing the right thing they can still be wrong due to other influences like other software on the system or different CPU pressures than when the code is run in a real program.

 In this case we found that the code that was expected to be benchmarked wasn't being run at all in most cases.
 Firstly due to the small omission of a return value and a clever optimizing compiler.
-When the return was fixed and it was run, it was only executed once, because again the compiler was smart enough to optimize away the loop invariant.
+When the return was fixed and it was run the dot code was only executed once rather than the expected `num_iterations` time because again the compiler was smart enough to optimize away the loop invariant.

 We still haven't answered the question is SSE faster but we have at least determined why it doesn't appear to be in this benchmark.
+The way I'd go about that would be to generate a `Vec` of data to dot product and fold on that, rather than an invariant.